Why Large Enterprises Can’t Afford to Treat AI as an Experiment?

 - Leadership Decision-Making: Multi-agent systems pulling from enterprise-wide data lakes to generate scenario-based insights for executives.

 At this level, personalization is not cosmetic.
-It’s enterprise resilience in action — ensuring every employee, from the boardroom to the field, works with intelligence that is relevant, predictive, and actionable.
+It’s enterprise resilience in action — ensuring every employee, from the boardroom to the field, works with intelligence and multimodal ai assistants that is relevant, predictive, and actionable

 Multimodal AI: Making AI More Natural for the Enterprise